anna328p/lipusona/_content/_lessons/04-modifiers.md

 ### Modifier phrases

 You can put an adjective _after_ another word to modify it.
 (This is called head-initial order.
-This is the opposite order from other languages, like English.)
+This is the opposite order from some other languages, like English.)
 You can modify nouns, verbs, or other adjectives.

 > ijo suli
 > big thing